College Exploration and Application

 MY COLLEGE QUICKSTART PROGRAM

-Each student in grades 9 and 11 at Bishop Kenny is trained to use the My College Quickstart program after taking the PSAT/NMSQT.
-This web-based program is available to all students at any of the 30 computer stations in the library or anywhere a student gains access to the Internet.
+Each student in grades 9 through 11 at Bishop Kenny is trained to use the My College Quickstart program after taking the PSAT/NMSQT.
+This web-based program is available to all students anywhere they can gain access to the Internet.
 A student is easily able to obtain information on colleges, majors, careers, scholarships and financial aid.

 Throughout the school year, college representatives schedule visits to our campus and make 20-30 minute presentations to groups of students.
 Juniors and Seniors are invited to attend these presentations on a pre-arranged basis.
 A pass will be issued to the student by the X-mod teacher on the morning of the presentation if the student has followed the procedures listed: